 Note that it is possible to bind KeyDB to a single interface by adding a line like the following to the keydb.conf file:

 Unfortunately many users fail to protect KeyDB instances from being accessed from external networks.
 Many instances are simply left exposed on the internet with public IPs.
-For this reasons since version 3.2.0, when KeyDB is executed with the default configuration (binding all the interfaces) and without any password in order to access it, it enters a special mode called protected mode.
+When KeyDB is executed with the default configuration (binding all the interfaces) and without any password in order to access it, it enters a special mode called protected mode.
 In this mode KeyDB only replies to queries from the loopback interfaces, and reply to other clients connecting from other addresses with an error, explaining what is happening and how to configure KeyDB properly.

 We expect protected mode to seriously decrease the security issues caused by unprotected KeyDB instances executed without proper administration, however the system administrator can still ignore the error given by KeyDB and just disable protected mode or manually bind all the interfaces.